LoveCommunity/flutter_scope/README.md

  - use `todoFilterStates.observe(...)` to start observe states
  - use `observation.dispose()` to stop observe states

-Note: `States` is similar to dart `Stream`, but it is slightly different.
-The main difference is `States` promise replay current state synchronously to observer, while dart `Stream` has its trade off, is designed without this feature.
+Note: `States` is similar to dart [Stream], but it is slightly different. `States` promise replay current state synchronously to observer, while dart [Stream] has its trade off, is designed not support this feature.

 Since `States` has composition capability, let's introducing two common used operators.